• Skip to main content

 Complete instructions for smoking ham (non-spiral-sliced) on the Big Green Egg

 9. Cook for approximately 1 hour for every two pounds of weight of the ham, maintaining as close to 275 degrees as possible.
-Brush with glaze during the last hour.
-Ham should reach an internal temperature of 155 – 160 degrees for best flavor, but ham is cooked and fully safe at lower temperatures.
+Brush with glaze, like this Maple Bourbon Glaze, during the last hour.
+Ham should reach an internal temperature of 155 - 160 degrees for best flavor, but ham is cooked and fully safe at lower temperatures.

 Complete instructions for smoking ham (non-spiral-sliced) on the Big Green Egg